 There’s much debate about the origins of this mysterious strain, but most users agree the potency is about average for what psilocybin mushrooms have to offer (0.60–0.80%) total tryptamines.

-It’s unclear exactly where Acadian Coast shrooms were harvested from originally, as there is conflicting information online and from enthusiasts.
-The most commonly held belief is that the original sample for this strain was collected along the Acadian Coast, as their name suggests.
+It’s unclear exactly where Acadian Coast shrooms were originally collected as there is conflicting information online and from enthusiasts.
+The most commonly held belief is that the original sample for this strain was collected along the American portion of the Acadian Coast (as their name suggests).

 The Acadian Coast stretches along the eastern coast of North America, from Newfoundland to Louisiana.
 More specifically, it’s believed the first sample was collected near the Mississippi River.

 Once collected, the Acadian Coast strain was cultured indoors, stabilized, and then sold online in the form of spores.

 You can now find Acadian Coast mushroom spores from most of the mainstream spore vendors.

 |Sporeslab, Spores 101, High Desert Spores, Mushroom Prints